Interview Prep · by talent · Visual Arts

 - Approach:

-- Open with one concrete memory, then connect to your character.
+- Open with one concrete memory, then connect it to your character.

 - Template

-- "The first time I drew my grandmother's hands while she peeled garlic — I started over six times because each time I looked back at her hands, they had moved.
-That was when I realised drawing was about seeing, not copying."
+- "The first time I drew my grandmother's hands while she peeled garlic, I started over six times because each time I looked back her hands had moved.
+That was when I realised drawing is about seeing, not copying."

 "Walk us through this piece — why did you make it?"